 Janice Lum MTS, RN, ORDM, Manager of Spiritual Care/Chaplain

 Rev. Lum is an ordained minister in the Church of the Nazarene.
 She has ecclesiastical endorsement to serve as a chaplain globally.
 She formerly practiced as a registered nurse, and has served in pastoral ministry for over 20 years.
 She began her work in chaplaincy 10 years ago.
 At Thompson, she is overseeing compassion partners who meet with hospital patients, long-term care residents, family members and staff members.
 She received clinical pastoral education at Georgetown University Hospital in Washington, D.C., and enjoyed the Essentials of Palliative Care Chaplaincy course at California State University’s Shiley Institute for Palliative Care.
 She is to receive her master’s of divinity from Northeastern Seminary in May of 2022, and she considers herself a lifelong learner pursuing studies in spiritual direction, theology and further clinical pastoral education opportunities.

 She can be reached at Janice_Lum@URMC.Rochester.edu, or by calling the Spiritual Care office at (585) 396-6486.

 The interfaith chapel is next to the hospital's main lobby.
 The chapel, open day and night for anyone who wishes to use it, offers a place for prayer, meditation and reflection.

-We also provide the opportunity for volunteers to deliver spiritual care to patients and residents at Thompson Health through the Chaplain’s Volunteer Program.
-For more information on volunteering at Thompson - go to our Volunteer Page or contact the Chaplain’s Office at (585) 396-6486 or the Volunteer Office at (585) 396-6660.
+We also provide the opportunity for volunteers to assist patients and residents as Compassion Partners at Thompson Health.
+For more information on volunteering within the Spiritual Care Department at Thompson go to our Volunteer Page or contact the Spiritual Care office at (585) 396-6486 or the Volunteer Office at (585) 396-6660.